Macron loses absolute majority in parliament, initial projections show | Politics

 President Emmanuel Macron is on course to lose his absolute majority in the National Assembly and control of his reform agenda after the first projections by four pollsters showed Sunday's election delivering a hung parliament.
 Macron's centrist Ensemble! alliance was set to end up with the most seats, the polls showed, followed by the left-wing Nupes bloc headed by the hard left veteran Jean-Luc Melenchon.

-The conservative Les Republicains and allies could also get as much as 100, which could potentially make them kingmakers.
 Macron, 44, became in April the first French president in two decades to win a second term but he presides over a deeply disenchanted and divided country where support for populist parties on the right and left has surged.
 'DISORDER'?
-He had appealed for a strong mandate during a campaign held against the backdrop of a war on Europe's eastern fringe that has curbed food and energy supplies and sent inflation soaring, eroding household budgets.

-"Nothing would be worse than adding French disorder to the world's disorder," the president had said ahead of the second-round vote.
-Melenchon's Nupes alliance campaigned on freezing the prices of essential goods, lowering the retirement age, capping inheritance and banning companies that pay dividends from firing workers.
-Melenchon also calls for disobedience towards the European Union.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)